KernFerm/BubblesTheDev-WebBrowser/README.md

 ## Overview

-Version `1.0.45` adds intelligent gaming and streaming performance optimization so the browser can reduce unnecessary load when OBS Studio, Streamlabs Desktop, fullscreen games, or heavy system load are detected.
+Version `1.0.46` continues the gaming and streaming performance optimization work so the browser can reduce unnecessary load when OBS Studio, Streamlabs Desktop, fullscreen games, borderless-windowed games, or heavy system load are detected.

 - Intelligent gaming and streaming optimization mode with Windows-safe local detection
 - Adaptive background throttling, tab sleeping, and lower hidden-tab rendering pressure